-2. Principal accounting policies

-a) Basis of preparation and statement of compliance
+2. Material accounting policies a) Basis of preparation and statement of compliance b) Presentation of information c) Standards, amendments and interpretations effective during the year

-The Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and are in compliance with The Companies (Guernsey) Law, 2008.
+The Financial Statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") and are in compliance with The Companies (Guernsey) Law, 2008.